EDGECOM666/xi_server_manager/README.md

-The exe's and the bin folder are included in release click releases to download ---->
+The click releases to download compiled exe's ---->
 ----------------------------------------------------------------------------------------------------------------------------------------------------------
 # xi_server_manager